 This is not a cost type that many people think about when signing up at a new broker and I have never seen this being discussed in another DEGIRO review.

-This can become quite costly depending on the amount of positions you have in your portfolio.
+This can become quite costly depending on the number of positions you have in your portfolio.

 You might think now: OK, then I’ll just sell my shares at DEGIRO and buy them back at my new broker.